 Now that we’ve covered the main causes of cloudy water, we’re going to go over an easy way to identify which of these problems you’re experiencing.

-How to identify the problem
+How to Identify the Problem

 That’s it.
 It can be a glass, a bowl, a mason jar, or a plastic container.
-Heck, if you have a graduated cylinder laying around use that.
+Heck, if you have a graduated cylinder lying around use that.
 It doesn’t matter, it just has to hold water and be see-through.

 Once it’s filled, set it on a flat surface and watch it.
 It should be slightly more entertaining than watching paint dry.